handmadecode/quill/README.md

 * 'provided' -> 'compileOnly'

 meaning that the scopes 'compile', 'runtime', and 'system' will be mapped to configurations with the same names.
-Note that the configuration 'compileOnly' was introduced in Gradle version 2.12.
-If an older version of Gradle is used it may be necessary to define a different mapping for the 'provided' scope.

-Example: to ignore all dependencies with scope 'system' and to map the 'provided' scope to the 'compile' configuration instead of 'compileOnly' the mapping should be configured as
+Example: to ignore all dependencies with scope 'system' and to map the 'provided' scope to the 'compile' configuration instead of 'compileOnly', the mapping should be configured as

     mavenImport.scopeToConfiguration['system'] = null
     mavenImport.scopeToConfiguration['provided'] = 'compile'

+#### Maven version

-The extension also allows the versions of the third-party libraries used by the plugin to be specified in the following properties:
+The extension also allows the version of Maven used by the plugin to be specified in the property `mavenVersion`.
+By default version 3.6.1 is used.

-* `mavenVersion` - a string specifying the version of the Maven libraries to use.
-Default is version "3.3.9".
-* `sisuPlexusVersion` - a string specifying the version of the [org.eclipse.sisu.plexus](http://www.eclipse.org/sisu/) library to use.
-Default is version "0.3.3".
-* `sisuGuiceVersion` - a string specifying the version of the [sisu-guice](https://github.com/sonatype/sisu-guice) library to use.
-Default is version "3.2.6".
-* `aetherVersion` - a string specifying the version of the [org.eclipse.aether](http://www.eclipse.org/aether/) library to use.
-Default is version "1.1.0".
+Example:

+    mavenImport.mavenVersion = '3.3.9'

+#### Maven class path

+If more fine-grained control over the Maven classes used in needed, the extension property `mavenClassPath` can be set to a `FileCollection` containing the desired Maven classes.
+The easiest way to do this is through a dependency configuration.

+    configurations { customMavenImport }
+    dependencies {
+        customMavenImport 'org.apache.maven:maven-embedder:3.3.3'
+        customMavenImport 'org.slf4j:slf4j-simple:1.7.25'
+    }
+    mavenImport.mavenClassPath = configurations['customMavenImport']

 ### Dependency configuration

 The Maven Import plugin adds a dependency configuration with the name `mavenImport` to the project.
-This configuration specifies the default classpath for the Maven classes used by the plugin.
-By default, this configuration contains dependencies equivalent to:
+This configuration specifies the default classpath for the Maven classes used by the plugin, and it contains dependencies equivalent to:

-    mavenImport 'org.apache.maven:maven-core:<mavenVersion>'
     mavenImport 'org.apache.maven:maven-embedder:<mavenVersion>'
-    mavenImport 'org.eclipse.sisu:org.eclipse.sisu.plexus:<sisuPlexusVersion>@jar'
-    mavenImport 'org.sonatype.sisu:sisu-guice:<sisuGuiceVersion>:no_aop@jar'
-    mavenImport 'org.eclipse.aether:aether-connector-basic:<aetherVersion>'
-    mavenImport 'org.eclipse.aether:aether-transport-file:<aetherVersion>'
-    mavenImport 'org.eclipse.aether:aether-transport-http:<aetherVersion>'
+    mavenImport 'org.slf4j:slf4j-nop:1.7.26'

-where `<mavenVersion>`, `<sisuPlexusVersion>`, `<sisuGuiceVersion>`, and `<aetherVersion>` are the values of the `mavenImport` extension's properties with the corresponding names.
+where `<mavenVersion>` is the value of the `mavenImport` extension's property with the corresponding name, see above.

 ### Dynamically importing repositories and dependencies